A Superb Old Australian Tasmanian Indigenous Maireener Shell Necklace19th C

 The Baudin expedition artists Charles-Alexandre Lesueur and Nicolas Petit both drew shell necklaces.
 Petit’s portrait of Baraourou, a young man from Maria Island, shows him wearing a tight necklace.
 Other 18th and 19th-century images show Tasmanian Aboriginal people wearing necklaces, including a photograph taken around 1866 of the leader and spokeswoman Truganini, who also made necklaces.

 Provenance: Old Collection Australia.
-The Todd Barlin Collection of Oceanic Art.
+The Todd Barlin Collection of New Guinea Oceanic Art.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.